yogstation13/Yogstation/.github/PULL_REQUEST_TEMPLATE.md

 # Wiki Documentation

-Explain any impacts in here.
-Mention if you would wish for something to not be mentioned on the wiki, and please provide any numerical values for the wiki-men to intergrate.
+Explain any PR impacts here, in simple terms, and indicate the general gameplay areas that they will influence.
+Provide any gameplay-relevant numerical changes.
+Indicate anything you would like the Wiki to not document or mention.

 # Changelog